civic-data-design-lab/covidnearyou/blog/content/posts/2020-06-07-finding-the-critical-mass-for-covid-regional-growth/index.md

 This analysis shows how the growth in COVID fatalities in U.S. urban regions reaches a consistent pace at some time around the 50th death.
 This is an important finding for comparisons between regions and future COVID time-series data visualizations.

-Download our data tables for this article here.
+Download our data tables for this article here. \[GitHub link]